andygarfield/WorshipUp/README.md

 ## General idea
 Mostly copy OpenSong in organization abilities, but have a central server so that multiple people can work on the worship service throughout the week.

+## Application Features
+* Make set lists for the week
+  * Ability to choose songs already in the database or to add new songs
+* Edit songs
+* Print songs for set list
+* Present song slides (maybe for musicians as well with an iPad or iPhone)

 ## To-do
 - [ ] Finalize format for transmitting song data